zzxwill/odps/intl.en-US/Tools and Downloads/MaxCompute Studio/What is Studio.md

 ## Connect to a MaxCompute client {#section_qvb_dvx_5db .section}

-MaxCompute Studio is integrated with the MaxCompute [Client](intl.en-US/Tools and Downloads/Client.md) of the latest version.
-Alternatively, you can specify the path of the locally installed MaxCompute client on the [Configuration page of MaxCompute Studio.](intl.en-US/Tools and Downloads/MaxCompute Studio/Configure options/Configure MaxCompute Studio.md)
+MaxCompute Studio is integrated with the [MaxCompute Client](intl.en-US/Tools and Downloads/Client.md) of the latest version.
+Alternatively, you can specify the path of the locally installed MaxCompute client on the [Configuration page](intl.en-US/Tools and Downloads/MaxCompute Studio/Configure options/Configure MaxCompute Studio.md) of MaxCompute Studio.

-On the **Project Explorer**, right-click a project and select Open Console to open the MaxCompute Console window.
+On the **Project Explorer**, right-click a project and select **Open in Console** to open the MaxCompute Console window.

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/12114/1440_en-US.png)